javageek68/ocr_uber/README.md

 https://www.youtube.com/watch?v=jj4SnItBT6I

-New feature ñ
+New feature ‚Äì

 Since the video was created, I added a new feature.
 I noticed that copying coordinate fields one at a time was a little monotonous.
-So I added a checkbox with the text ìAuto fill all fields (assumes fields were selected in order)î next to the Target Field drop down box.
+So I added a checkbox with the text ‚ÄúAuto fill all fields (assumes fields were selected in order)‚Äù next to the Target Field drop down box.
 If you check it, then it will copy all of the fields at once.
 It will copy the row you select in the data grid into the Origin Coords field.
 Then it will copy each row below that into Coordinate 2, Coordinate 3 and so on until it reaches the last row of the grid.
 The final entry will be copied to the Destination Coords field.
 Note that this features assumes that you selected the points in order from the origin to the destination.